Benchmark computations for the polarization tensor of small conducting objects: Introduction

-as $\alpha \to 0$ where $u_\alpha$ denotes the field in the presence of the object, $u_0$ denotes the background field, $G(\bm{x}, \bm{z}) := 1/{(4\pi |\bm{x} - \bm{z}|)}$ is the free space Laplace Green's function, $k$ denotes the (conductivity) contrast, ${\mathcal T}(k, B)=\sum_{i,j=1}^3{\mathcal T}_{ij} {\bm e}_i \otimes {\bm e}_j$ is the appropriate polarizability tensor (also sometimes known as a polarization tensor) for this problem, which coincides with the P\'olya-Szeg\"o tensor (PST) and ${\bm e}_i$ the orthonormal coordinate directions.
-The PST carries important geometric information, such as the volume of the inclusion and the contrast \cite{ammarikangbook}.
-For the EIT problem, Ammari and Kang \cite{ammarikangbook} have obtained a complete asymptotic expansion of the perturbed field leading to improved object characterisations using generalised polarizability tensors.
-Different polarizability tensor descriptions have been obtained for the eddy current problem relevant for metal detection \cite{ledgerlionheart2014, ledgerlionheart2016, ledgerlionheart2018gmpt, PeytonZhaoIEEE2014, PeytonIEEE2015, PeytonIEEE2016} and also in elasticity \cite{ammarikangbook}.
+as $\alpha \to 0$ where $u_\alpha$ denotes the field in the presence of the object, $u_0$ denotes the background field, $G(\bm{x}, \bm{z}) := 1/{(4\pi |\bm{x} - \bm{z}|)}$ is the free space Laplace Green's function, $k$ denotes the (conductivity) contrast, ${\mathcal T}(k, \alpha B)=\sum_{i,j=1}^3{\mathcal T}_{ij} {\bm e}_i \otimes {\bm e}_j$ is the appropriate polarizability tensor (also sometimes known as a polarization tensor) for this problem and ${\bm e}_i$ the orthonormal coordinate directions. {The appropriate polarization tensor for this problem coincides with the PST, which is independent of the object's position. {Ammari and Kang~\cite[Section 4.1]{ammarikangbook}} have derived the corresponding {complete} asymptotic expansion of this problem and have introduced the concept of generalised polarization tensors, which offer improved object characterisations and have the PST as the simplest type.
+The same PST object description is also known to characterise scatterers in electromagnetic scattering~\cite{ledgerlionheart2012} and it has been proposed that electro-sensing fish use them for sensing their pray \cite{taufiqBB2016}.
+A closely related polarization tensor also describes conducting objects in metal detection~\cite{ledgerlionheart2014}.}

+In the majority of EIT approaches, the hidden object's position and its shape is inferred by finding information about the conductivity distribution in the imaging region.
+However, an alternative approach is offered by combining dictionaries of object characterisations using PSTs with classification techniques, such as those in ML algorithms (see \cite{bishopbook2006} for a discussion of different approaches), due to the separation of object characterisation and in position in (\ref{eq:asymptoticExpansion}). {A ML approach to object classification using polarizability tensors has already been shown to be effective for metal detection~\cite{wilson2021identification}, but for such an approach} to be effective for EIT problems, a description of accurate PST coefficients is required.